Go On Lad: Production

 In April 2008, Goldstone met with the team of MCBD, to discuss the advertising campaign which was to accompany the relaunch.
 They reviewed previous Hovis advertising for ideas, paying particular attention to the 1973 television advertisement Boy On Bike.
 Directed by Ridley Scott, Boy On Bike was an iconic piece of British culture; in a 2003 poll, over 60% of British people over 40 years old could still hum the theme used in the commercial ("New World Symphony by Dvorak), and in 2006 it was voted the greatest advertising campaign of all time by the public.
 From this, the campaign's theme was established: nostalgia.
-A pitch was put together by creative team Gavin Horrance and Danny Hunt of MCBD, comprising a set of "mood films" constructed from stock footage, and the idea of "the perilous journey a young boy takes through 122 years of British history to bring the small brown load back to his mam."
+A pitch was put together by creative team Gavin Horrance and Danny Hunt of MCBD, comprising a set of "mood films" constructed from stock footage, and the idea of "the perilous journey a young boy takes through 122 years of British history to bring the small brown loaf back to his mam."
 The pitch was presented to Qualitative Assessment, a focus group of consumers, where it met a very positive response.
 From there, Goldman took the proposal directly to Robert Schofield, the head of Premier Foods, who greenlit the project immediately.
 A budget of £1,000,000 was put aside for production of the commercial alone, over three times as much as had ever been spent on production of a Premier Foods commercial to that date.

 With permission to go ahead, MCBD began searching for a director to lead the production, eventually settling on Ringan Ledwidge.
 Ledwidge, who was working with Daniel Kleinman at the London-based production company Rattling Stick, had a reputation for good work on "magical realism" projects, with previous work including Forever for Volkswagen in 2002, and Rewind City for Orange earlier in 2008.
 The Hovis campaign, now assigned the title Go On Lad, was the most expensive and complex commercial Ledwidge had directed to date.